 • Implement ranked-choice or approval voting.

-• Protect same-sex marriage, abortion (sort of), and the environment.
+• Protect same-sex marriage, the environment, abortion (sort of), and the Second Amendment (also: sort of).

 • Reform and curtail immigration.